iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > App is a peice of trash.
 Trying to sign up and use it is a pain in the butt.
 It shouldn't be this complicated to use an app that essentially only needs to notify you of other users around you.
 Many apps have this function.
 Hell, even dating apps notify you if a match is nearby.
 The devs need to learn how the hell to code an app before trying to capitalize on everyone's fear with this useless junk during a pandemic.<br> :date: __2021-04-19 15:13:12__

 > Horrible and doesn't work at all.
 I am guessing the app developer is Slow, like the apps name.
 Google should remove this from the store.
 It does not look to be supported or updated any longer.
 Worst app I have ever downloaded!<br> :date: __2021-04-09 15:32:54__

-> Statistics no longer working, back to political misrepresentation and hiding of details.<br> :date: __2021-04-03 15:00:45__